hnginternship5/hotel-reviews/README.md

 ```
 sh download_model.sh 117M
 ```
+`117M` is just a default name for the model

 The remaining steps can optionally be done in a virtual environment using tools such as `virtualenv` or `conda`.